kdizzlle/kdizzlle/README.md

 - 👋 Hi, I’m @kdizzlle
-- 🌱 I’m currently majoring in Computer Engineering
+- 🌱 I’m currently majoring in Computer Engineering at Cal Poly Pomona
-- 📫 How to reach me ...
-Instagram: @jkellybean      Discord: kdizzy#2492

 <!---
 kdizzlle/kdizzlle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.